Chintu-02/Chintu-02/README.md

 - 👋 Hi, I’m @Chintu-02
-- 👀 I’m interested in ...
+- 👀 I’m interested in New Technologies.
-- 🌱 I’m currently learning AWS,DevOps..
+- 🌱 I’m currently a learner,.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me:

 <!---
 Chintu-02/Chintu-02 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.